John Knights discusses new leadership and education for the information age

 Other underpinnings of the TLDJ model include work by Senge (5th Discipline), Greenleaf (Servant Leadership), Goleman’s treatise on leadership and emotional intelligence (Primal Leadership), Zohar’s book on Spiritual Intelligence and Sadler-Smith (Intuition).

-We call them Transpersonal Leaders, as defined in the box top left.
+We call them Transpersonal Leaders as defined below.
 The model is well developed and continues to be updated and refined by client experience, developing neuroscience and societal changes.
 It can most simply be defined by this diagram.

 The programme has been accredited to Master’s degree level and is available through a licensing model to universities and business schools as well as being delivered directly (and remotely) to organisations through partners around the world.